Money to be made by reducing emission on the farm.

-Methane-reducing feed additives are natural or synthetic supplements.
-They work by targeting the microbes in the cow’s stomach that produce methane during digestion, reducing methane at the source.
+Feed additives are natural or synthetic supplements.
+They work by gently suppressing the microbes in rumen that produce methane during digestion, reducing methane production and energy loss at the source.

-It is a practical, science-backed solution that reduces agricultural emissions at scale, without compromising on safety, animal welfare, or quality.
+Feed additives are a profitable and practical solution that reduces emissions and energy loss, without compromising on safety, animal welfare or quality.

 How do they work on farms?

-Feed additives are blended directly into the existing feed at your preferred feed company.
+Feed additives are blended directly into the existing feed at the farmers preferred feed company.

 The dosage is small but effective; just a few grams per cow per day can make a big difference.

-The feed additives just like any other feed ingredient.
+The feed additives are just like any other feed ingredient.
 No special handling or equipment required.

 Mixing into feed

-In the cow’s rumen (first stomach), microbes break down feed and release methane as a byproduct.
+In the cow’s rumen, microbes break down feed and release methane as a natural byproduct.
+Evolutionarily, when ruminants grazed wild on tough, fibrous forage, this was an important adaptation to maintain a healthy fermentation process.

-Afterwards, they break down as part of the cow’s normal digestive process.
-Cows stay healthy, productive, and well-fed.
+The additives then break down as part of the cow’s normal digestive process, keeping cows healthy, productive, and well-fed.

 Why feed additives matter